Help our local partners realise their vision of hope for their communities

-In 2012, after decades of ‘army-imposed hibernation’, Burma was opened up to the rest of the world.
-The country’s staggering natural beauty, and a wealth of culture among 135 tribes – each with their own language and history – has in recent years been associated with a tourist-friendly Myanmar that appeared to be progressing towards democracy.
-However, continued violence and a damning human rights record has restricted access to many areas – and none more so than northern Shan State – where a culture of crime and corruption has turned the region into a centre of illegal drug production.
+In 2012, after decades of army-imposed hibernation, Burma was opened up to the rest of the world.
+The country’s cultural wealth among 135 tribes and staggering natural beauty has in recent years been associated with a tourist-friendly Myanmar that appeared to be progressing towards democracy.
+However, continued violence and a damning human rights record has restricted access to many areas – and none more so than Northern Shan State – where a culture of crime and corruption has turned the region into a centre of illegal drug production.

-A report by the International Crisis Group has outlined the opioid epidemic in Shan State as a symptom of its internal conflicts, and an obstacle to sustainably ending them.
-In recent years, the production of high purity methamphetamine, known locally as Yaba, has built up a criminal enterprise that has become so profitable that it dwarfs the formal economy of Shan State.
-The violent trade is causing severe and irreparable damage among many minority communities.
-The addiction to ‘Yaba’ (methamphetamine in pill form) is common among indigenous people, who use the accessible drug to cope with the trauma suffered as a result of ongoing persecution, and the situations of extreme poverty that entrap them.
-Armed groups operating in Shan State are exploiting these addictions, using the promise of drugs to draw civilian men into combat.
-Fathers are being torn away from their families and, in their absence, women and children are forced to find work, often labouring under inhumane conditions.
+A report by the International Crisis Group has outlined the narcotics trade in Shan State as a symptom of its internal conflicts, and an obstacle to sustainably ending them.
+In recent years, the production of high purity methamphetamine, which is known locally as Yaba, has built up a criminal enterprise so profitable that it eclipses the formal economy of Shan State.
+Many ethnic minorities in the region are using the accessible drug to cope with the trauma of the ongoing ethnic conflicts that underpin a70-year civil war in Burma.

 “The men are addicted to drugs.
 If a man does not turn to fighting, he will get high at home.
 Either way, the woman becomes responsible for the family.
 Their children are made to work and, sometimes, they become addicted too.” – Nang Kham Qyo, Shan Women’s Action Network.